sosy-lab/cpachecker/doc/DistributedSummarySynthesis.md

 ## Forward progress while violations are unresolved

-Forward summaries describe reachable block ends before ghost-edge constraints are applied.
-A round can therefore publish these summaries and backward violation conditions together.
-A feasible ghost condition must not suppress a newly computed forward summary: around a loop, neighboring blocks would otherwise keep exploring stale entry states and could stop exchanging messages while a reachable violation remains unresolved.
+An exploration group can contain several entry states at the same program point.
+The engine analyzes these states separately.
+Their outcomes must remain separate until it decides which forward summaries to publish:

+- A completed analysis that refutes all its violation conditions contributes its refined exit states.
+- An analysis with a feasible violation contributes backward conditions.
+Its exit states may still be too coarse to provide useful forward refinement, so they are not published.
+- A violation from one entry state does not suppress refined exit states obtained from another entry state in the same group.

+Publishing coarse exits from unresolved analyses can feed them around a loop and repeatedly weaken its entry conditions, preventing convergence.
+Conversely, discarding the entire group's exits whenever any entry state has a violation can stall the forward updates needed to discover a reachable error.
+Grouping by callstack alone does not distinguish these cases: different predicate states can have the same callstack.

-Speculative exploration from an unconstrained entry still publishes only backward conditions.
-Only exploration from the stored entry preconditions contributes forward summaries. `AlwaysReplaceExplorationEngineTest` checks both cases.
+Speculative exploration from an unconstrained entry publishes only backward conditions. `AlwaysReplaceExplorationEngineTest` checks both levels of separation and the speculative case.

 ## Configuration and limits